tuansydau/LemonadeStandWebsite/README.md

 Due to an incomplete integration with the database system, the login system does nothing but add burden to this app.
 However, it's not too large of a burden.
 To login, use username ```admin``` and password ```admin``` at any login page, including the administration site.

+<h3>Note for common database errors</h3>

+If any fields are unable to be found, delete db.sqlite3 in the project main directory.
+Then run ```python manage.py runserver```.
+An admin account is required to repopulate the database, create one by running ```python manage.py createsuperuser``` and filling out the fields as desired.

-Thank you for the coding challenge!
+Thank you for the coding challenge

 <i>Tuan Dau</i>